-R410.11 A firm or network firm shall not charge directly or indirectly a contingent fee for a non-assurance service provided to an audit client, if - (a) The fee is charged by the firm expressing the opinion on the financial statements and the fee is material or expected to be material to that firm; (b) The fee is charged by a network firm that participates in a significant part of the audit and the fee is material or expected to be material to that firm; or (c) The outcome of the non-assurance service, and therefore the amount of the fee, is dependent on a future or contemporary judgment related to the audit of a material amount in the financial statements.
-410.12 A1 Paragraphs R410.10 and R410.11 preclude a firm or a network firm from entering into certain contingent fee arrangements with an audit client.
-Even if a contingent fee arrangement is not precluded when providing a non-assurance service to an audit client, a self-interest threat might still be created.
-410.12 A2 Factors that are relevant in evaluating the level of such a threat include - (a) The range of possible fee amounts; (b) Whether an appropriate authority determines the outcome on which the contingent fee depends; (c) Disclosure to intended users of the work performed by the firm and the basis of remuneration; (d) The nature of the service; and (e) The effect of the event or transaction on the financial statements.
-410.12 A3 Examples of actions that might be safeguards to address such a self-interest threat include - (a) Having an appropriate reviewer who was not involved in performing the non-assurance service review the work performed by the firm; and (b) Obtaining an advance written agreement with the client on the basis of remuneration.
+R410.7 As an exception to paragraph R410.6, when determining the audit fee, the firm may take into consideration the cost savings achieved as a result of experience derived from the provision of services other than audit to an audit client.
+Contingent Fe es 410.8 A1 Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed.
+A contingent fee charged through an intermediary is an example of an indirect contingent fee.
+In this section, a fee is not regarded as being contingent if established by a court or other public authority.
+R410.9 A firm shall not charge directly or indirectly a contingent fee for an audit engagement.
+R410.10 A firm or network firm shall not charge directly or indirectly a contingent fee for a non-assurance service provided to an audit client, if - (a) The fee is charged by the firm expressing the opinion on the financial statements and the fee is material or expected to be material to that firm; (b) The fee is charged by a network firm that participates in a significant part of the audit and the fee is material or expected to be material to that firm; or (c) The outcome of the non-assurance service, and therefore the amount of the fee, is dependent on a future or contemporary judgment related to the audit of a material amount in the financial statements.
+410.10 A1 Paragraphs R410.9 and R410.10 preclude a firm or a network firm from entering into certain contingent fee arrangements with an audit client.
+Even if a contingent fee arrangement is not precluded when providing a non-assurance service to an audit client, it might still impact the level of the self-interest threat.
+410.10 A2 Factors that are relevant in evaluating the level of such a threat include - (a) The range of possible fee amounts; (b) Whether an appropriate authority determines the outcome on which the contingent fee depends;